Mca-reshav/Mca-reshav/README.md

 💬 I'm a full-stack developer, enthusiastic about excelling in development tools

-📫 Just google my name: reshav gupta ahmedabad
+📫 To reach me just google it: reshav gupta ahmedabad

 ⚡ Fun fact: Sometimes I make silly mistakes, just like ChatGPT
 <!--